djbertolo/indoor-localization-device/README.md

 - **"Where Am I?"
 Function:** A dedicated button that allows the user to get an immediate audio announcement of their current location based on the nearest identifiable RP.

 - **Portable & Self-Contained Design:** A handheld, battery-operated form factor designed for all-day use.
-TERI Relies primarily on its own sensors and internalized map data to reduce dependence on external systems.
+TIRE Relies primarily on its own sensors and internalized map data to reduce dependence on external systems.

 ---